Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Methods

+Note that associating charging with the departure node is a modeling convention used for consistency between the QUBO formulation and the evaluator; an equivalent formulation can be obtained by shifting the time index without affecting feasibility outcomes.
+It is important to emphasize that travel-based consumption and charging increments are handled sequentially rather than simultaneously in the evaluator.
+If these effects were applied in a single aggregated update, unintended behaviors could occur.
+For example, the battery might temporarily drop below zero due to travel consumption but appear feasible after immediate charging, or conversely exceed $Q_{\max}$ due to charging and then return within bounds after consumption.
+The sequential update adopted here prevents such artificial cancellation effects and ensures consistent feasibility evaluation.
+Constraint violations are checked at two stages: \begin{itemize} \item battery depletion or regenerative over-capacity after travel, i.e., $Q_t^{\mathrm{arr}}<0$ or $Q_t^{\mathrm{arr}}>Q_{\max}$, \item over-capacity after charging, i.e., $Q_t>Q_{\max}$. \end{itemize}

-\begin{enumerate} \item Minimize $\mathcal{H}_\textrm{total}$ using a QUBO solver, such as Simulated Annealing (SA) or Quantum Annealing (QA), and obtain the binary variables $\bar{x}_{ijt}$, which determine the tour route. \item Using the obtained $\bar{x}_{ijt}$, compute the travel cost (i.e., total energy consumption) $a$ according to Equation~(\ref{eq:move}). \item For the constructed tour, calculate the battery level at each time step. \item Define a penalty function $y_\textrm{penalty}(t)$, which takes a nonzero penalty value $y_\textrm{penalty}$ if the battery constraint is violated at time step $t$, and zero otherwise. \item Sum the penalty values over all time steps: $b \equiv \sum_{t=2}^{N}y_\textrm{penalty}(t)$. \item Compute the final evaluation value as $y=a+b$. \end{enumerate} It is important to note that, in computing the battery level at each time step, increases by charge ($Q_\textrm{charge}$) and travel-based consumption should be handled separately.
-If they are treated simultaneously, it may result in unintended behaviors—such as a case where the battery would have gone negative due to consumption, but the vehicle arrives at a station and is charged before the constraint is evaluated.
-Alternatively, it may appear that the battery level remains within bounds because charging increases it beyond $Q_\textrm{max}$, but subsequent consumption brings it back below the maximum, thereby avoiding a penalty that should have been applied.
+Therefore, the evaluation value $y$ for a tour under battery constraints is calculated using the following procedure: \begin{enumerate} \item Minimize $\mathcal{H}_\mathrm{total}$ using a QUBO solver, such as Simulated Annealing (SA) or Quantum Annealing (QA), and obtain the binary variables $\bar{x}_{ijt}$, which determine the tour route. \item Using the obtained $\bar{x}_{ijt}$, compute the travel cost (i.e., total energy consumption) $a$ according to Equation~(\ref{eq:move}). \item For the constructed tour, calculate the battery level at each time step. \item Define a penalty function $y_\mathrm{penalty}(t)$, which takes a nonzero penalty value $y_\mathrm{penalty}$ if the battery constraint is violated at time step $t$, and zero otherwise. \item Sum the penalty values over all time steps: $b \equiv \sum_{t=2}^{N}y_\mathrm{penalty}(t)$. \item Compute the final evaluation value as $y=a+b$. \end{enumerate}

-By following the procedure above, we are able to evaluate charging station placements in accordance with the true constraint, that the battery level must remain between 0 and $Q_\textrm{max}$, within the BOCS framework.
+In the above evaluator, over-capacity states are penalized but the battery level is not saturated at $Q_{\max}$.
+This relaxed treatment maintains consistency with the soft-guidance mechanism toward $Q_{\mathrm{standard}}$ in the routing-QUBO.
+Although non-physical intermediate states may temporarily occur during the search, the solutions reported as feasible are restricted to tours with zero penalty, i.e., those satisfying $0 \le Q_t^{\mathrm{arr}} \le Q_{\max}$ and $0 \le Q_t \le Q_{\max}$ for all $t$.